 Ms. Ayu: In light of the impact and changes caused by the pandemic, we are focused round-the-clock on the health and safety of all our guests.
 We seriously cannot wait to welcome you all into our country again!
 Till then, please stay safe, stay healthy and keep social distancing.

 At TrovaTrip, our operators undergo a rigorous vetting process which includes everything from standard qualifications such as licensing, insurance coverage, crisis management systems and Covid protocols, to additional attributes such as waste reduction processes and fostering a responsible travel philosophy.
 We seek out partners like Discova who not only provide the best experience to our Hosts and travelers, but also work to make a difference for the local communities and environmental sustainability.

 Thank you again to Tu Anh, Ms. Seruni, and Ms. Ayu for giving us more insight into what the incredible trips with Discova are all about and making a difference in the world of travel.

-If you’re interested in hosting a trip that makes a difference, we encourage you to get started by applying through trovatrip.com/host.
+If you’re interested in hosting a trip that makes a difference, we encourage you to get started by applying to become a TrovaTrip Host.
 We are always looking for Hosts who seek to travel with purpose impact – are you next?